robotpony/w42/trash/summer-of-code-finding-my-way-back-to-product.md

 Product management is being on the bridge.
 You're navigating, choosing direction, coordinating between all the parts.
 You need to understand the engine room, but your value isn't in turning wrenches.

 Both are essential.
-But I'm better at connecting business needs, human needs, and engineering and possibilities.
+But I'm better at connecting business needs, human needs, and engineering possibilities.
 I'm more valuable on the bridge, with regular trips to the engine room to stay grounded in reality and data.

 Technical product management isn't about choosing between code and strategy.
 It's about speaking both languages fluently.